cfpb/source-code-policy/policy.md

 ## Further Reading

-[OMB M-16-21](https://sourcecode.cio.gov/) - A White House policy pertaining federal source code, published by the White House Office of Management and Budget.
+[OMB M-16-21](https://sourcecode.cio.gov/) - A White House policy pertaining to federal source code, published by the White House Office of Management and Budget.
 M-16-21 directs all agencies to publish some custom developed code as open source code, to update acquisition requirements to capture code developed by vendors for GSA, and to inventory [all open- and closed-source code](https://open.gsa.gov/code.json).

 [GSA Open Source Policy](https://open.gsa.gov/oss-policy/) - GSA's agency-wide open source policy, created based on OMB's M-16-21 policy.